GameDriver-io/gdio.unity_api.doc/README.md

 ##### Summary

-Boolean value if the game is running in an UnityEditor instance.
+Boolean value if the game is running in an Unity editor instance.

 <a name='F-gdio-unity_api-v2-GameConnectionDetails-IsStandalone'></a>
 ### IsStandalone `constants`